shivannis/xandr-docs-public/xandr-docs/articles/monetize/opt-out-of-gambling-ads.md

 If you don't want to permit gambling ads to serve on specific publishers' inventory, follow these steps for each publisher:

 ### Step 1.
-Navigate to the publisher Ad Quality Manager
+Navigate to the publisher ad quality manager

 Open the publisher Ad Quality Manager by navigating to **Publishers \> Ad Quality**.